Spiritual Care and Mental Health Scholarship

 Applications for the scholarship may be submitted by students who are presently studying spiritual care and/or mental health.

-Applications can be made after 1 November 2019 and should be submitted by 7th January 2020.
+Applications should be submitted by 7th January 2020.
 Applications received after 7 January 2020 may be processed in a second round.
-Further details regarding the scholarship and an application form will be available on this page on 1 November 2019.
+Click here to find further details regarding the scholarship and an application form.

 Postgraduate Australia Scholarship